Here are the best sniper games:

 Perhaps the most important change present in Sniper: Ghost Warrior 2 is to the sniping mechanics themselves.
 Gone are the amped-up environmental effects that would send a seemingly simple shot careening off the screen or falling humiliatingly short.
 You’ll still have to observe wind direction and distance, but they’ve been dialled down to realistic levels.

 You might not have to think about the coriolis effect or hold a wet finger in the air to judge wind direction in Far Cry 4, but Ubisoft’s Himalayan-themed sandbox is full of menacing honey badgers and tigers to turn your honed trigger finger on.
-With a fully-fledged stealth component, an arsenal of high-power rifles, and free rein over how you choose to take on any encounter, Far Cry 4 is one of the best sniper games around, even if that was never Ubisoft's intention.
+With a fully-fledged stealth component, an arsenal of high-power rifles, and free rein over how you choose to take on any encounter, as we found in our Far Cry 4 review is one of the best sniper games around, even if that was never Ubisoft's intention.